Ellen S. Gannett

-Ellen S. Gannett is a senior strategist and former director at the National Institute on Out-of-School Time (NIOST) at the Wellesley Centers for Women at Wellesley College.
+Ellen S. Gannett was a senior strategist and former director at the National Institute on Out-of-School Time (NIOST) at the Wellesley Centers for Women at Wellesley College.
 A national action/research project, NIOST has provided research, evaluation, technical assistance, consultation, and specialized training on afterschool programs throughout the United States for 40 years.
-Ms. Gannett ensures that research bridges the fields of child care, education, and youth development in order to promote programming that addresses the development of the whole child and the professional advancement of the field.
+Ms. Gannett ensured that research bridges the fields of child care, education, and youth development in order to promote programming that addresses the development of the whole child and the professional advancement of the field.

 Gannett began her work in the afterschool field as a teacher-director of a school-based afterschool program where she worked for seven years.
 She has been with NIOST for over four decades.
 Gannett directed NIOST for over ten years.
 In 2017, she transitioned to the role of senior strategist.

 Gannett received her M.Ed. from the Graduate School of Education at Lesley College.
 She received her bachelor’s of science degree from University of Massachusetts, Amherst and attended the Merrill Palmer Institute in Detroit, MI.